suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What does specificity mean in the regards to CSS?

 JavaScript
-- Explain == vs ===, which one should you use?
+- Explain == vs. ===, which one should you use?
-- what is the difference between `let`, `const` and `var`.
+- What is the difference between `let`, `const` and `var`?
 Which one should you use?
-- What is a ternary? what is short circuiting?
+- What is a ternary?
+What is short-circuiting?
 - What is your JS Framework of choice and why?
-- explain the arrow function vs the function declaration
+- explain the arrow function vs. the function declaration
 - Explain “this” in javascript.
 - Explain async/await
 - What is an event?
 What events have you used, that is not `onClick`